 For 5G vRAN, 4G vRAN, 5G Packet Core, 4G Packet Core and Mavenir Cloud-Native Webscale Platform product lines

-Richardson, Texas – January 27th, 2022: Mavenir, the Network Software Provider building the future of networks with cloud-native software that runs on any cloud and transforms the way the world connects, today announced that it achieved GSMA’s Network Equipment Security Assurance Scheme (NESAS) security certification in November 2021.
-Mavenir is the 6th global mobile network provider to receive accreditation, joining vendors including Nokia, Ericsson, and Samsung to have undergone an assessment and independent audit of their development and product lifecycle processes to evidence how security is integrated into their design, development, implementation, and maintenance processes.
+Richardson, Texas – January 27th, 2022: Mavenir, the Network Software Provider building the future of networks with cloud-native software that runs on any cloud and transforms the way the world connects, today announced that it successfully completed GSMA’s Network Equipment Security Assurance Scheme (NESAS) security assessment in November 2021.
+Mavenir is the 6th global mobile network provider to have undergone an assessment and independent audit of their development and product lifecycle processes to evidence how security is integrated into their design, development, implementation, and maintenance processes.

 The GSMA NESAS, jointly defined by 3GPP and GSMA, provides an industry-wide security assurance framework to facilitate improvements in security levels across the mobile industry.

 Mavenir’s comprehensive secure product life cycle processes are used with products across Mavenir’s portfolio including:

 - Open Virtualized 5G & 4G Radio Access Network (Open vRAN): fully containerized Open vRAN solution including Centralized Unit (CU) and Distributed Unit (DU).

 - 5G & 4G Packet Core: cloud-native and fully containerized mobile core.

 - Mavenir Webscale Platform (MWP): cloud-native solutions that include Kubernetes based CaaS (Containers as a Service), PaaS (Platform as a Service) and MTCIL (Telecom PaaS layer) along with a management layer with full FCAPS, analytics, slice management and service orchestration.